top of page

 Q: Do you pay voice actors for your projects?

 A: We pay all voice actors who contribute to our projects.
 While this is a relatively small operation, we want to compensate all the incredible voice actors who are breathing life into the characters who drive the story in this expansive world.
+In fact, every single person on our project is a paid contributor.
+Nobody works for free on our projects.

 Voice Acting